woodenclock/tp/docs/UserGuide.md

 ### 10. Saving the Entries

-Tasklist data are saved in the hard disk automatically after every valid command changes the data.
+Data of the entries are saved in the local memory automatically after every valid command changes the data.
 There is no need to save manually.

 [⬆ Back to top](#table-of-contents)